 AACT Member Spotlight: Michael Farabaugh

-Every month AACT will spotlight a passionate member who is dedicated to enhancing chemistry inside and outside the classroom.
-This month we spotlight Michael Farabaugh, Chemistry and AP Chemistry teacher at Albemarle High School in Charlottesville, Virginia.
+Every month AACT spotlights a passionate member who is dedicated to enhancing chemistry inside and outside the classroom.
+This month, we spotlight Michael Farabaugh.
+He is the 2023–2024 AACT President and Governing Board Chair.
+He teaches chemistry and AP Chemistry at Albemarle High School in Charlottesville, VA.

 What are you most proud of in your work?

 When I look back over the past 25 years, it makes me proud to realize that my skills in both instruction and assessment have gradually improved.
 I’m both proud and grateful that I have formed strong connections with a diverse network of wonderful chemistry teachers from all over the country.